Last Updated on May 17, 2023 by Matt

 The methodology used for this research

 Since we can’t obtain perfect and complete data for this research, we have to rely on partial data and a few assumptions.
-That will obviously come at the cost of some precision, but it still gets us one step closer to answering the question of how long do electric scooters last with a reasonable degree of confidence.
+That will come at the cost of some precision, but it still gets us one step closer to answering the question of how long electric scooters last with a reasonable degree of confidence.

 To clean the data, we only look at reviews from verified buyers.

 One major problem is that we only have sufficiently large datasets for fairly new scooters.
-It’s pretty hard to say how long will a scooter last if it’s only been released two years ago.
-So in some cases, we can only make educated guesses.

 One is the number of 4-star and 5-star reviews.
 These are the owners that have had no issues, or only minor issues with their scooters.
 We only look at reviews that are 6 months old or older, which reduces the number of owners to those who’ve only had the scooter for a significant amount of time.
-Then, we multiply the number of reviews by the quotient of the total number of reviews, and the number of 4-star and 5-star reviews, which will take into account people that have left positive reviews without a comment, but still keep in mind the proportion of the time intervals.
+Then, we multiply the number of reviews by the quotient of the total number of reviews, and the number of 4-star and 5-star reviews, which will take into account people who have left positive reviews without a comment, but still keep in mind the proportion of the time intervals.

-The other data group we look at is the number of people that have left 1-star and 2-star reviews, and have also stated that their scooter has become unusable or no longer safe to ride.
+The other data group we look at is the number of people who have left 1-star and 2-star reviews and have also stated that their scooter has become unusable or no longer safe to ride.
 We also note the reason for the defect.
-The error in this data will be that not every serious defect is reported on Amazon, but we can be pretty certain that serious malfunctions are reported and punished with 1-star reviews, probably far more often than ideal performances are rewarded with 5-star reviews.
+The standard error in this data will be that not every serious defect is reported on Amazon, but we can be pretty certain that serious malfunctions are reported and punished with 1-star reviews, probably far more often than ideal performances are rewarded with 5-star reviews.

 We will work under the assumption that between 0.5% and 1% of customers leave reviews (source).
 Using that percentage, we will estimate the total number of units sold on Amazon.